- Home Town: Union, NJ

 I would like to think of myself as an easy going person.
 I love to make people laugh and smile and will do anything to do it.
 Family and close friends mean the world to me.
 I tell everyone to surround themselves with good people and good things will happen.

 My favorite hobbies include cooking and line dancing.
-Who would of thought a Jersey Girl would were cowboy boots and look good in them?
+Who would of thought a Jersey Girl would wear cowboy boots and look good in them?
 I love listening to country music but enjoy all genres of music.
 My favorite food is pizza.
 You can win my heart with a well done pie.

 A great day for me is being in the kitchen cooking or baking while listening to Pandora.
 I love to entertain and have a house full of people.
 Good food makes people smile.
 Great food makes people come back!